3209 Madison Road, 2nd floor

 Following the path hewn in past decades by Welling, both artists select and apply photographic techniques and operations very specifically; they assume topical important roles in each body of work.
 The process, the materials, and history are taught and told here.
 The direct experience of photographic process and the resultant focus on materiality takes center stage in both artists’ work: Tate takes an open-source stance of infinite repeatability, while Pearson’s self-referential, closed system of art making relies on the properties of the unique.

-Shane Campbell Gallery.
+Anthony Pearson is courtesy of Shane Campbell Gallery.
 For more information: info@shanecampbellgallery.com

 For more information on Jordan Tate: Lisa@KurznerArts.com